Get the Skills for a Professional Career as a Virtual Assistant

 Take the free career assessment!

-If you’re interested in learning more about a career as an Virtual Assistant and exploring whether online distance education is right for you, fill out the form on this page to receive more information.
+If you’re interested in learning more about a career as an Virtual Assistant and exploring whether this online Virtual Assistance course is right for you, fill out the form on this page to receive more information.

 A helpful CanScribe Career College Admissions Representative will be happy to answer any questions and can help with everything from career paths to financial aid.